yagu6173/yagu6173.github.io/_posts/2013-04-04-about-the-author.md

 Hi there!
 I'm Yan Gu.
 I’m a Technical Product Manager based in the San Francisco Bay Area.
 Nice to know you and welcome to my personal website!
 I'm pursuing a post-bach degree in computer science in the University of Colorado, Boulder.
 This website is part of my coursework taking under a Professional Development course I'm taking in summer 2025.
-I'm over half ay throught the entire program, and I really enjoyed it so far!
+I'm over half way throught the entire program, and I really enjoyed it so far!
 Wish me good luck!